Ngataki

 Ngataki is a community on the Aupouri Peninsula in Northland, New Zealand.
 State Highway 1 runs through the area.
-To the east is Rarawa Beach, a mile-long strip of clean silver sand, gently shelving and backed by sand dunes.
-To the north-east is the Great Exhibition Bay and Rarawa Bay and to the south-west is the long Ninety Mile Beach coastline.
+To the north-east is Rarawa Beach, a mile-long strip of clean silver sand, gently shelving and backed by sand dunes.
+North of that is Great Exhibition Bay and to the south-west is the long Ninety Mile Beach coastline.